bookwyrm/html-component-vocabulary/README.md

 ```

 ### List
-*Question*: should it be possible to use a list component outside of a `ul`/`li`?
+*Questions: should it be possible to use a list component outside of a `ul`/`li`?
 Does that make semantic sense?
-If we don't allow that then should we simply use the `li` (and not a class) for the list item?
+If we don't allow that then should we simply use the `li` (and not a class) for the list item?*

 #### Basic List
 ```html